-Subject to Luxembourg incorporated companies must demonstrate how the Luxembourg laws and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards (Updated in January 2022) meeting the conditions set out in this guide, we do not consider Luxembourg's shareholder protection standards to be materially different to our own.
+Luxembourg incorporated companies must demonstrate how the Luxembourg laws and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards (Updated in January 2022).

-The statutory securities regulator in Luxembourg, the Commission de Surveillance du Secteur Financier, is a full signatory to the IOSCO MMOU6 and Luxembourg meets our international regulatory co-operation requirements because it already has adequate measures in place with Hong Kong's Securities and Futures Commission (Updated in January 2022).
+The statutory securities regulator in Luxembourg, the Commission de Surveillance du Secteur Financier, is a full signatory to the IOSCO MMOU and Luxembourg meets our international regulatory co-operation requirements because it already has adequate measures in place with Hong Kong's Securities and Futures Commission (Updated in January 2022).

 We are prepared to accept financial statements that conform to International Financial Reporting Standards as endorsed by the European Union for use by European Union companies.
-These issuers must contain include a reconciliation statement of setting out the financial effect of the material differences (if any) from either Hong Kong Financial Reporting Standards or International Financial Reporting Standards in its accountant's reports and financial statements (Updated in January 2022).
+These issuers must include a reconciliation statement setting out the financial effect of the material differences (if any) from either Hong Kong Financial Reporting Standards or International Financial Reporting Standards in its accountant's reports and financial statements (Updated in January 2022).